DelorianCS/deloriancs.github.io/src/content/posts/shibuya.md

 But it seems that the service is not accepting **NULL sessions** as an option

+# Password Spraying

 So let's try to use their names as their password as this is the first natural step when finding valid domain users, we'll use `netexec` for this

-## Password Spraying

 ```bash
 nxc smb shibuya.vl -u users.txt -p users.txt --continue-on-success -k